 Also, read DOES HEALTHY EATING = HEALTHY AGING?

 If you’re serious about losing weight after 60, don’t let yourself get complacent.
 It’s one thing to love yourself and be comfortable with your body image.
 It’s another thing to allow yourself to get on the long slide to an unhealthy life.

 What do you think?
 Have you tried any of these tips for losing weight after 60?
+Do you have any more useful and effective ideas to lose weight after 60?
 Leave a comment and let us know what you think!